 No!
 Never mind the ‘how’ or ‘why’ of it.
 Prentyze had gained an unexpected gift of time to think!
 He had to use it wisely.

 The most pressing puzzle was the dragon’s seeming waste of the last of its precious flame.
 It had to mean something.
 Perhaps the difference between life and death.

 His mind stilled and cleared as he concentrated.
 Dizziness, aches, cramps, pain, stress, emotion – all evaporated away.

 The distance to the floor closed millimetre-by-millimetre, like grains of a sand timer draining in slow motion into the bottom flask.
-Somehow each grain dropped, each millimetre fallen, took on increasing significance.
+Somehow each grain dropped, each millimetre closed, took on increasing significance.

 But why?
 What was his mind trying to tell him?

 Such a small flame posed no danger to anyone.
-Their suits would withstand its direct strike with ease, and any splashes that caught them would be unnoticeable.
+Even if aimed at one of them, this armour would withstand its direct strike with ease, and any splashes that caught others would be unnoticeable.
 Even ordinary armour would protect against them.

 But this tiny featherfall of dragonfire would hit the floor far from anyone and the splashed droplets would fall short.
 So where was the danger?

 The dragon’s aim must have been deliberate.
-With his thoughts still racing faster than the fireball, Prentyse had time to analyse the clues.
-He could start by breaking this jigsaw puzzle into pieces, and rearrange them into a more helpful picture.
+With his thoughts still racing faster than the fireball, Prentyze had time to analyse the clues.
+He broke the jigsaw puzzle into pieces, to rearrange them into a more helpful picture.